Depression Scales: Definition, Types, And Uses

 Depression scales are often used to determine whether diagnostic measures and/or additional care may be necessary for an individual experiencing symptoms.
 You may be asked to complete a depression scale when you visit a therapist or psychiatrist for the first time.
 Or, your primary care provider may ask you to complete one if they feel that the mental and/or physical symptoms you’re experiencing could be related to depression.

 Depression scales can also be used during treatment to measure the progression of symptoms.
 If you’re undergoing treatment for depression, you may be asked to complete a scale regularly.
-This practice can help your doctor or therapist determine whether the treatment has been effective, or if changes in the plan need to be made.
+This practice can help your doctor or mental health professional determine whether the treatment has been effective or if changes in the plan need to be made.

 Who should use a depression scale?